Universal-Rating-System/VEnvIt/.github/ISSUE_TEMPLATE/bugfix.md

 ---
 name: BugFix Report
 about: An error or defect causing incorrect or unexpected behavior; typically fixed in regular development cycles.
-title: '[BugFix]: '
+title: "[BugFix]: "
-labels:
+labels: good first issue
-  - bugfix
+assignees: ''

 ---

 **Describe the problem**: